 One-pager

-This lean business plan is meant to be high level and easy to understand at a glance.
-You’ll want to include all of the same sections in one-page business plan, but make sure they’re truncated and summarized:
+A one-page business plan is meant to be high level and easy to understand at a glance.
+You’ll want to include all of the sections, but make sure they’re truncated and summarized:

 - Executive summary: truncated